Amanda Jelicich-Kane

 Drenka’s background in construction and the strength of her project management company Construction Assignments provide Cultural Capital’s clients with surety of delivery in any context.
 Drenka brings a detailed understanding of the needs of all levels of the property development industries.

-Alexandra Jonscher
+Allie Jonscher

 Curator and Project Manager